azmarifdev/puppeteer-explore/readme.md

-## This is a Puppeteer Pcript and build with javascript.
+## This is a Puppeteer Script and build with Javascript.
+Puppeteer is a Node.js library which provides a high-level API to control Chrome/Chromium over the DevTools Protocol.
+Puppeteer runs in headless mode by default, but can be configured to run in full ("headful") Chrome/Chromium.

 ## 🚀 Installation
 ### Step 1: